alexch/clauses/contract.md

     deposit: 1000
     late_fee: five percent (5%)
     net_days: ten (10)
+    work_for_hire: false

 # CONSULTING AGREEMENT

-This CONSULTING AGREEMENT (the “Agreement”) is made as of {{effective_date}} (the “Effective Date”) by and between {{consultant_name}} (“Consultant”) and {{client_name}} (“Client”).
+This CONSULTING AGREEMENT (the "Agreement") is made as of {{effective_date}} (the "Effective Date") by and between {{consultant_name}} ("Consultant") and {{client_name}} ("Client").

-WHEREAS, Client desires to engage Consultant to perform technical consulting services (the “Services”), and Consultant desires to perform such Services.
+WHEREAS, Client desires to engage Consultant to perform technical consulting services (the "Services"), and Consultant desires to perform such Services.

-NOW, THEREFORE, Consultant and Client (collectively the “Parties”), for good and valuable consideration, the receipt of which is hereby acknowledged, agree as follows:
+NOW, THEREFORE, Consultant and Client (collectively the "Parties"), for good and valuable consideration, the receipt of which is hereby acknowledged, agree as follows:

 1. Services.
-For a period of approximately {{duration}} commencing on the Effective Date (or for such longer period as the Parties may agree in writing, which need not be a formal amendment to this Agreement), Consultant will consult and work with Client’s personnel on such specific assignments as are provided from time to time by Company in email or other written directions (the “Services”).
+For a period of approximately {{duration}} commencing on the Effective Date (or for such longer period as the Parties may agree in writing, which need not be a formal amendment to this Agreement), Consultant will consult and work with Client’s personnel on such specific assignments as are provided from time to time by Company in email or other written directions (the "Services").
 Consultant will perform the Services in a diligent, professional and workmanlike manner, consistent with industry standard.
 Consultant will not perform or invoice Client for Services in excess of {{max_hours}} hours per week without Client’s prior written consent.

 2. Fees & Expenses.